numpex/proxy-geos-hc/README.md

 ## Step 2: Build and Install the ProxyApp

  1. Please make sure that the `proxy_tpl_dir` and `install_tpl_folder` are exported, by sourcing the script `source proxy-geos-hc_tpl/env_var.sh`.
-These variables are required to set the directory paths of the TPLs required to generate the build files.
+These variables are used in the`config_proxy-app.cmake`  file to pre-load the cache during the CMake build.
+For consistency, it includes the `config_tpls.cmake` file which has been used to pre-load the cache when building the [Third-Party Libraries](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl/).
-2. Generate the Makefile and build the executable by running the following commandlines. *Be aware that for consistency, the `config_proxy-app.cmake`  file must include the same `config_tpls.cmake` file which has been used when building the [Third-Party Libraries](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl/).*
+2. Generate the Makefile and build the executable by running the following commandlines.
 ```
 cd proxy-geos-hc
 cmake  -DCMAKE_BUILD_TYPE=RELEASE <KOKKOS_RAJA_OMP> -C configs/config_proxy-app.cmake -B build -DCMAKE_INSTALL_PREFIX=install -S .